Employer of Record in Saudi Arabia

 Paternity Leave In Saudi Arabia

-Fathers are eligible for 3 days of paid paternity leave following the birth of the child, as specified in Article 113 of the Labour Law.
+Fathers are eligible for 3 days of paid paternity leave to be taken within seven days following the birth of the child, as specified in Article 113 of the Labour Law.

 Sick Leave In Saudi Arabia